chauff/cse1500-web-transcripts/_practicals/assignment-rubric.md

 ### Passing requirements

 - The student is able to answer most of the TA's questions correctly.
-- The board game design is available on the Brightspace forum.
+- The board game design is available on TUD's Stack Overflow instance.
 The deliverables are uploaded to Brightspace.
 - The splash / board game design fulfils the board game requirements (listed in the first web technology assignment).

 ## Assignment JS+Node